opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 Please check the e-commerce’s corporate billing setup guide for more information.

 ### How do I set up corporate billing?
+Before you start, make sure you have:
+* A DWP mobile app account, and
+* An account on the participating e-commerce store.

+The e-commerce account can be based on your personal email/phone number or a separate corporate account.
+Please check the e-commerce’s corporate billing setup guide for more information.

 **Part 1: Enter work email in e-commerce store**
 1. Find the corporate billing setup option in the mall.
 You can refer to the mall setup guide.
 2. Enter your **work email**, i.e. Singapore Public Service official email address.
 It usually ends with .gov.sg, but may differ for some agencies.